What is actuarial science? (Don’t major in it!)

 This is a degree that is very specialized, and outside of the insurance industry most people don’t know what it is.
 So, if in the future you decide you don’t want to be an actuary, or you don’t like the work, or you can’t find an actuarial job then you’ll have to look for something else.
 In this case, your Actuarial Science degree may limit you in your job search.

 Thankfully, as I mentioned earlier, you don’t need an actuarial science degree to be an actuary.
 You could major in statistics, economics, finance, or any of these instead.
-Then, while you’re doing that, you can also work toward passing actuarial exams on the side (and I’d love to help you with that in the Study Strategy Program!).
+Then, while you’re doing that, you can also work toward passing actuarial exams on the side (and I’d love to help you with that in the Actuary Accelerator Community!).

 That being said, majoring in actuarial science isn’t completely bad.
 There are some benefits!